The localization theorem for framed motivic spaces: Application to motivic cohomology

 If $f\colon T\to S$ is a morphism, there is an obvious map $A_S \to f_* A_T$ in $\H^\fr(S)$, whence by adjunction a map $f^* A_S \to A_T$ in $\H^\fr(T)$.

 \begin{lem} Let $A$ be a commutative monoid and $f\colon T\to S$ a morphism of schemes.
 Then the canonical map $f^*A_S \to A_T$ in $\H^\fr(T)$ is an equivalence. \end{lem}

-\begin{proof} We consider the following commutative triangle in $\PSh(\Sm_T)$:
+\begin{proof} We consider the following commutative triangle in $\PSh_\Sigma(\Sm_T)$:

 The vertical map is a motivic equivalence by Lemma~\ref{lem:gamma-BC}, and the diagonal map is trivially a Zariski equivalence.
 Hence, the lower horizontal map is a motivic equivalence.
-We conclude using \cite[Proposition 3.2.14]{EHKSY1}. \end{proof}
+Since $\gamma_*$ detects motivic equivalences (Lemma~\ref{lem:gamma-detect}), we are done. \end{proof}

 \begin{thm} Let $S$ be a scheme.
 Then there is an equivalence of motivic $\Einfty$-ring spectra $H\Z_S \simeq \gamma_* \Sigma^\infty_{\T,\fr}\Z_S$. \end{thm}

 \begin{proof} By Lemmas \ref{lem:gamma-BC} and \ref{lem:Z-bc}, it suffices to prove this when $S$ is a Dedekind domain.
 In this case, there is an isomorphism of presheaves of commutative rings